brandonaaskov/sparsity-doc/getting-started/save-and-load-state-on-blockchain.md

-We have seen we can generate proves, wether in OPZK or Zk only implementation of zkSpin.
+We have seen we can generate proofs, whether in OPZK or ZK only implementation of zkSpin.
 When writing the states to the blockchain, we'll need to provide those proves.&#x20;